Logo

 Larry King adopted Akins' son Andy in 1962; the couple divorced the following year.

-On September 25,1976, Larry King married fifth wife, mathematics teacher and production assistant Sharon Lepore.
+On September 25,1976, Larry King married his fifth wife, mathematics teacher and production assistant Sharon Lepore.

-Larry King became engaged to actress Deanna Lund in 1995, after five weeks of dating, but they remained unmarried.
+Larry King became engaged to actress Deanna Lund in 1995 after five weeks of dating, but they did not marry.

 Larry King was stepfather to Arena Football League quarterback Danny Southwick.